 Pursuing Compensation When the Driver is Found

 If the driver who struck you is found, you can hold the driver liable for your injuries.
+Details about the vehicle involved, including the license plate number, make, and model of the car can sometimes aid in tracking down the responsible party when the driver flees the scene of the accident.
 You must prove the driver’s liability to hold him or her accountable.
 Many motor vehicle accidents, including hit & run crashes, result from negligent driving.

 Florida drivers must use reasonable care to avoid injury to themselves and others.
 In other words, they must be as careful as a reasonably prudent person would be under the same circumstances.

 A driver violates this duty of care when he or she engages in certain careless behavior, such as speeding or distracted driving.
-The victim must show that the driver breached his or her duty and also must show causation, which means that the driver’s breach must be connected to the victim’s injuries.
+The victim must show that the driver breached his or her duty when the crash occurred and also must show causation, which means that the driver’s breach must be connected to the victim’s injuries.

 What if the Driver is Not Found?

-It may take time to find the driver who struck you, and in some cases a driver may never be found.
-You can look to your own insurer to get compensation for your injuries.
+It may take time to find the driver who struck you, and in some cases, a driver may never be found.
+Florida is a no-fault insurance state, meaning that your car insurance policy can provide you with coverage for the accident regardless of who the at-fault driver was.
+You can look to your own insurance company to recover compensation for your injuries.

 Florida requires motorists to obtain personal injury protection coverage.
-If you have coverage, your insurer will cover 80 percent of your medical bills and 60 percent of your lost wages up to the amount of your coverage.
+If you have coverage, your own insurance provider will cover 80 percent of your medical bills and 60 percent of your lost wages up to the amount of your coverage.

 You also may have coverage under other insurance policies, such as underinsured or uninsured motorist protection coverage or medical insurance coverage.
+Uninsured motorist coverage can provide coverage for the damages caused by an unknown driver just as it would for a driver without insurance.
 Or you may have coverage under the policy of another member of your household.

 Damages You May Recover

-Hit & run victims may be able to recover damages that include compensation for medical and hospital expenses, lost wages, and property damage.
+Injuries from a car accident can be an enormous financial burden.
+It’s crucial, however, that you seek medical attention for your injuries and follow the doctor’s advice on recovery and any follow-up treatments you may need.
+Hit & run victims may be able to recover damages that include compensation for medical attention and hospital expenses, lost wages, and property damage.

 Contact Our Florida Hit & Run Accident Attorneys